giulioturrisi/Kalman-Filter-IMU-Slam/README.md

 ..Working in Progress..

+Input File:

-Input File: IMU measurements from g2o
+-	IMU prediction from g2o (No control input is needed)
+-	Range Finder Observation

 Launching the file: octave ekf_slam.m